hydroGR/evalhyd/__source/r/functions/evalhyd--evalp.rst

          If the number of thresholds differs across sites, `NA` can be set as threshold for those sites with fewer thresholds.
          shape: (sites, thresholds)

+      events, optional
+         A string specifying the type of streamflow events to consider for threshold exceedance-based metrics.
+It can either be set as `"high"` when flooding conditions/high flow events are evaluated (i.e. event occurring when streamflow goes above threshold) or as `"low"` when drought conditions/low flow events are evaluated (i.e. event occurring when streamflow goes below threshold).
+It must be provided if *q_thr* is provided.

+      c_lvl, optional
+         A numeric vector containing the confidence interval(s) in % to consider for intervals-based metrics.

       t_msk, optional
          A logical array of masks to generate temporal subsets of the